-Draft Aquatic Life Criterion for Selenium in Freshwater
+Draft Aquatic Life Chronic Criterion for Selenium in Freshwater

-EPA released in May 2014 a draft updated national recommended aquatic life water quality chronic criterion for selenium in freshwater.
+In July 2015, EPA released a draft updated national recommended aquatic life water quality chronic criterion for selenium in freshwater.
 The draft criterion was announced for public comment in a July 27, 2015.
 In response to stakeholder requests, EPA is extending the public comment period for an additional 15 days, until October 10, 2015.
-The draft criterion document is a revision of EPA’s 2014 External Peer Review Draft Freshwater chronic aquatic life criterion for selenium and reflects the latest scientific information, which indicates that selenium toxicity to aquatic life is primarily driven by organisms consuming selenium-contaminated food rather than by direct exposure to selenium dissolved in water.
+The draft criterion document is a revision of EPA’s 2014 External Peer Review Draft Freshwater chronic aquatic life criterion for selenium.
+It reflects the latest scientific information, which indicates that selenium toxicity to aquatic life is primarily driven by organisms consuming selenium-contaminated food rather than by direct exposure to selenium dissolved in water.
 The draft criterion has four parts, including two fish tissue-based and two water column-based elements.
-EPA recommends that states and tribes adopt all four elements of the selenium criterion into water quality standards.

 Once finalized, EPA's water quality criterion for selenium will provide recommendations to states and tribes authorized to establish water quality standards under the Clean Water Act.

 - Fact Sheet (PDF) (3 pp, 188K) (July 2015)

 - Federal Register Notice Announcing an Extension of the Public Comment Period on the Draft Criterion | Print Version (PDF) (1 pp, 170K) (September 24, 2015)

 - Federal Register Notice Announcing Draft Criteria Document Available for Comment | Print Version (PDF) (5 pp, 437K) (July 27, 2015)